POTS Physiotherapy Brisbane Southside.

 Diagnosing POTS usually involves:

-- Medical History: Discussing symptoms, triggers, and any associated health conditions.
+- Medical History: Reviewing symptoms, triggers, and associated conditions.

 - Physical Examination: Checking vital signs in different positions.

-- Blood Tests: To rule out other potential causes.
+- Blood Tests: To rule out other causes.

 Physiotherapy can be instrumental in managing POTS symptoms: